← Back to the WordBoard blog

 Best for: fast search, emoji/GIF reactions, and swipe typing.

 Why it stands out: Google Search lives directly in the keyboard, plus emoji and GIF search are built in.
+It is the best GIF keyboard for iPhone if you want to search and send GIFs without leaving the keyboard.

 Get it: Gboard on the App Store